-At onboarding of any customer relationship, the Bank ensures the prospective customers are actually the persons they say they are by conducting customer due diligence in terms of Know Your Customer requirements.
-These include minimum identification, verification of identity, sanction status, address verification as well as confirming and ascertaining source of wealth and funds.
-Where required, the identity of the Ultimate Beneficial Owner, Legal representatives and Trustees are unveiled.
+At onboarding of any customer, the Bank ensures the prospective customers are the persons they say they are, by conducting due diligence.
+These include identification, verification of identity, sanction status, address verification as well as confirming and ascertaining source of wealth and funds.
+The identity of the Ultimate Beneficial Owner, Legal representatives, Trustees are unveiled.

-Where the prospective customer is discovered to be a Politically Exposed Person or other high risk customer that belongs to Designated Non-Financial Businesses & Professions (DNFBPs), an Enhanced Due Diligence must be conducted to get Senior Management approval in line with regulatory requirements.
+Where the prospective customer is discovered to be a Politically Exposed Person or other high-risk customer that belongs to Designated Non-Financial Businesses & Professions (DNFBPs), an Enhanced Due Diligence must be conducted, and Senior Management approval obtained to commence banking relationship or continuation of same if already exists.